Akre in Kurdistan, tucked away in northern Iraq, is a beautiful place that hasn’t been visited by many tourists.

 It’s possible to take a taxi from Erbil to Akre in Kurdistan.
 There is an app like Uber called Careem and it works super easy.
 Fill in your destination and the app will do the rest.
 You can pay in cash when the taxi drops you off.

-Fun fact, the taxi drivers really appreciate it if you sit in the front seat.
-It’s a great moment to have a conversation with the locals to hear all about the ins and outs of Erbil and surrounding cities.
+Fun fact: the taxi drivers really appreciate it if you sit in the front seat.
+It’s a great moment to have a conversation with the locals to hear all about the ins and outs of Erbil and the surrounding cities.

 If you’re departing from Erbil, find out the best hotels and areas to stay here.